 Open Directory Project (DMOZ, or Directory Mozilla)

-A relic of an old method of evaluating sites for content and then hand-categorizing them to the subject(s) they best matched, this site ceased operation in March 2017, and it’s now maintained by a different web index, the Curlie directory.
+A relic of an old method of evaluating sites for content and then hand-categorizing them to the subject(s) they best matched.
+This site ceased operation in March 2017, and it’s now maintained by a different web index, the Curlie directory.

 Internet Public Library

 A non-profit, largely student-run website managed by a consortium, started by the University of Michigan and continued by Drexel University, the IPL eventually merged with the Librarians’ Internet Index to become ipl2.
 As of June 2015, it is no longer being updated.